 Leading Midlands accountancy firm Dains have helped kickstart a new appeal launched by Derby charity Safe and Sound – presenting a giant cheque to support its specialist work with young people across the county.

-Safe and Sound recently launched is Butterfly Appeal to raise much-needed funds to expand its work to transform the lives of children and young people in the county who are victims of or at risk of Child Exploitation (CSE).
+Safe and Sound recently launched is Butterfly Appeal to raise much-needed funds to expand its work to transform the lives of children and young people in the county who are victims of or at risk of Child Sexual Exploitation (CSE).

 Dains have raised £2,920 for the Butterfly Appeal after choosing Safe and Sound as their charity of the year.
 Staff raised money in a number of ways including joining the charity’s ‘September Stomp’, holding cake sales and holding monthly ‘dress down’ days.